Runweztt/Risk-and-Credit-Limit-Analysis/README.md

 Financial Education: Offering financial education resources or workshops to help customers understand the importance of staying within their credit limits and the consequences of exceeding them may be beneficial.

 Personalized Communication: Engaging with customers who are at risk of exceeding their credit limits with personalized communication could help prevent potential defaults.

-Analysis of Payment Behavior and Risk Indicators
+# Analysis of Payment Behavior and Risk Indicators

 1. Payment Behavior Insights:
-The bar chart you've provided visualizes the distribution of full versus partial payments made by customers.
+The bar chart shows the distribution of full versus partial payments made by customers.
 The data reveals the following:
 Percentage of Full Payments: Only 5.45% of customers make full payments.
 Percentage of Partial Payments: A staggering 94.55% of customers are making partial payments.

 This significant difference highlights a concerning trend, suggesting that the majority of customers are not paying off their balances in full, which can increase their risk of falling into debt and potentially defaulting.

 2. Correlation Between Meeting Minimum Payments and High Risk:
 The correlation coefficient of -0.36 indicates a moderate negative correlation between customers meeting their minimum payments and the risk of default.
 This suggests that:
 As the likelihood of meeting or exceeding minimum payments increases, the risk of default decreases.
 Conversely, if customers are regularly not meeting their minimum payments, their risk of default increases.

-Insights on High-Risk Customers:
+# Insights on High-Risk Customers:

 High risk customers, who often do not meet their minimum payments or only make partial payments, are in a precarious financial situation.
 This behavior can lead to accumulating debt and higher chances of default.
 Recommendations:
 Engagement Strategies: Implement targeted communication strategies for customers who frequently make partial payments, providing resources on financial management and the benefits of making full payments.